wangpuli/FDA/README.md

-# FDA: Flow Matching for Few-Trial Neural Adaptation with Stable Latent Dynamics
+## FDA: Flow Matching for Few-Trial Neural Adaptation with Stable Latent Dynamics

-This is the official repository of[Few-Trial Neural Adaptation with Stable Latent Dynamics] (https://icml.cc/virtual/2025/poster/44109).
+The repo is the official implementation for the paper: [Few-Trial Neural Adaptation with Stable Latent Dynamics](https://icml.cc/virtual/2025/poster/44109).

 ## Introduction